 Component Criteria Rating Comments

 Met Partially Met Not Met

 Rationale The Rationale is clear.

-Nationale The value-added for students is clear.
+Kationale The value-added for students is clear.

 Mission Statement The certificate supports the department,

 Mission Statement college, and university missions.

 Student Learning Outcomes SLOs are stated clearly.

-(SLOs) SLOs focus on demonstration of student learning.
+(SLOs) SLOs focus on demonstration of student

+(5203) learning.

 SLOs are measurable.

 The Curriculum Map links SLOs to

 certificate courses.

 Curriculum Map The Curriculum Map identifies where SLOs

 are introduced, reinforced, and assessed.

 The Curriculum Map identifies the

 assessments used for each SLO.

 The assessment cycle is clear.

 All student learning outcomes are

 measured.

 Data is collected at least once in the cycle.

-A The cycle includes a date or time period

-Assessment Cycle for data analysis and interpretation.
+Assessment Cycle The cycle includes a date or time period for data analysis and interpretation.

 The cycle includes a date for planning

 improvement actions based on the data

 analysis.

 The cycle includes a date for dissemination

+of results to the appropriate stakeholders.

 of results to the appropriate stakeholders.